Spread the word

 We’ve put together some sample posts you can share.
 Be sure to use the #hangoutforthehomeless and tag Hangout for the Homeless.

-- Did you know 402 children under the age of 12 will be sleeping rough tonight?
-Join me on Saturday 5 of August and Hangout for the Homeless #hangoutforthehomeless
+- Did you know 460 children under the age of 12 will be sleeping rough tonight?
+Join me on Saturday 23 May and Hangout for the Homeless #hangoutforthehomeless

 - Be part of the change – Hangout for the Homeless #hangoutforthehomeless

-- 1 in 180 students like me are homeless tonight.
-I’m Hanging out for the Homeless because every young person deserves a future #hangoutforthehomeless
+- I’m Hanging out for the Homeless because every young person deserves a future #hangoutforthehomeless

 So perhaps public speaking is more your thing, terrific!
-Ask to speak in front of your class, or in a school assembly.
-Are your parents having friends over for dinner?
-Speak to them too!
-Could you speak to your team after training?
-Are you in a performance?
-Ask if you can address the audience afterwards about an important cause.
+Typically, we would get you to speak in front of your class, or in a school assembly.
+This year, we need you to shout it out online.
+Record your speech and email it to everybody you know!
+Or post it on social media.
 Get creative, get loud!
 Shout it out!
 The more people you can reach out to spread awareness of youth homelessness, the better.

 If you are speaking publicly about Hangout for the Homeless, remember to;

-- tell your audience about people like Alica (see ‘What’s this all about’) who is studying for Year 12 whilst being homeless or share Briana or Ethan’s experience of being homeless (see ‘Know your Stuff“)
+- share Briana or Ethan’s experience of being homeless (see ‘Know your Stuff“)